 Trip delay reimbursement and trip interruption insurance seem redundant, but they provide two different types of help.
 While trip interruption insurance refunds you for missed connections or returning home earlier than expected, trip delay reimbursement pays for “reasonable” things you need while you’re delayed.
 Generally, a trip is “delayed” if it’s put off for more than six or 12 hours, depending on your card’s policies.

-For example, if you get caught in a snowstorm and your flight is delayed until the next day, you might need to stay in a hotel, and buy toiletries and meals.
+For example, if you get caught in a snowstorm and your flight is delayed until the next day, you might need to pay for a hotel and buy toiletries and meals.
 You could file for a trip delay reimbursement for your hotel, toiletries, and food by contacting your card’s benefits administrator.
 You’ll likely need to provide receipts or other documentation that they request.

 The World of Hyatt Card’s trip delay insurance is indicative of the type of coverage you can expect from a card:

-- What is covered: Common carrier trips delayed by more than 12 hours or require an overnight stay
+- What is covered: Common carrier trips delayed by more than 12 hours or that require an overnight stay; unreimbursed expenses related to the delay up to $500 per ticket

 - Who is covered: You, your spouse or domestic partner, and dependent children under 22 years old